hl7au/au-fhir-childhealth/pages/_includes/ncdhc-composition-antenatal-visit-intro.md

 1.  a status
 1.  a code to represent the document type.
-1.  a class code to represent this document as Health Check Assessment document.
+1.  a class code to represent this document as Antenatal Visit document.
-1.  a subject ([Patient])
+1.  a subject ([Expectant Mother Patient])
 1.  a date (indicating when the details were recorded)
 1.	an author (detailing who has recorded the details)
 1.  title of the document
-1.  a reference to [Encounter] instance.
+1.  a reference to [DPHR Encounter] instance.

 **Profile specific implementation guidance:**
 * Refer to the Base Profile: [NCDHC Base Composition] for more guidance